RISK MANAGEMENT CONFERENCE HIGHLIGHTS ON SECURITY AT SPORT EVENTS

 Sport events face a plethora of risks that threaten the safety of fans, spectators, players and officials.
 The ever-increasing risk of terrorism to sport is a continual issue in the sports world and international governing bodies need to be preparing for this from day one of their events.

-On Wednesday the 1st of March, AISTS along with Marsh, Kessler and XL Catlin organised a conference for 60 guests to discuss security at international sporting events.
+On Wednesday the 1st March 2017, AISTS along with Marsh, Kessler and XL Catlin organised a conference for 60 guests to discuss security at international sporting events.
 The evening was directed by Claude Stricker, AISTS Executive Director and commenced with the introduction of the organisers.
 Sylvain Zuber from Kessler who has 20 years of experience in the insurance industry, Michael Rüsch from XL Catlin who has extensive intercultural experience in the insurance sector and Patrick Vajda who has been closely involved in the organisation of the risk management for over ten Olympic Games and is one of the IOC consultants on risk management and insurance, as well as an advisor for several international federations and national sporting bodies.

 We heard how security over the years has completely changed and that it now requires extensive preparation, procedures and standards to be in place prior, during and after events.
 The 9/11 attacks in the USA forced a change in how security was perceived and planned and made the sporting world realise that attacks were possible and insurance, liability and financial costs had to be dissected.
 Security at events became a matter of analysis, not just a question of how many police, security guards should be at an event, therefore becoming a matter of risk management.